Gifs, libraries, and digital literacies

 Further, I've found that making an animated gif is not only a fun thing to do, but the process is also a chance to teach some important digital literacies:

-Image: staff from all across the Hawkes Bay met up at the Eastern Institite of Technology for a gif workshop.
+Image: Staff from all across the Hawkes Bay met up at the Eastern Institute of Technology for a gif workshop.